scottsauber/notes/coaching/TheAgiles.md

 - "Good process is evolved, not designed."

 - "Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand."

+- "Is adherence to a plan really an important criteria to measure success?"